liamobr-art/scam-discord-servers/README.md

 # scam-discord-servers
-i will be looking for sacm servers on discord and posting images of how they sacm
+I will be looking for sacm servers on discord and posting images of how they sacm If you find one let me know